ipython/ipyparallel/docs/source/task.rst

 Quick and easy parallelism
 ==========================

-In many cases, you simply want to apply a Python function to a sequence of objects, but *in parallel*.
+In many cases, you want to apply a Python function to a sequence of objects, but *in parallel*.
 Like the direct interface, these can be implemented via the task interface.
 The exact same tools can perform these actions in load-balanced ways as well as multiplexed ways: a parallel version